 - The modifications your physical therapist recommends might not be practical if you work in an occupation that involves placing stress on your hand and wrist.

 - Your case might have already progressed to the point where therapy is unlikely to result in significant pain relief.

 Contact Our Towson Office Today for Carpal Tunnel Treatment

-Dr. Eric H. Williams, a nerve expert who specializes in reconstructive surgery and pain relief, offers ultrasound-guided carpal tunnel release as an alternative to the traditional endoscopic procedure or open surgery.
+Dr. Eric H. Williams, a nerve expert who specializes in reconstructive surgery and pain relief, and traditional endoscopic procedure or open surgery.
 You can learn more about your options for quickly and effectively addressing your carpal tunnel pain by contacting our Towson office.